PACChem/RCDriver/README.md

 **Run on node:**

 This lets the user specify which blues node to run EstokTP on.
-If the input is d or debug, TorsScan will build all the necessary EstokTP files but not run them.
+If the input is d or debug, RCDriver will build all the necessary EstokTP files but not run them.
 Specifying b###  will submit the job to that blues node.
 A comma seperated list of b###,b###,b### will submit the monte carlo level0 job to multiple nodes, and the remaining modules will be sent to teh first in the list.
 Using 0 will run EStokTP on your current node (on the login node if you haven’t sshed onto a blues node).
 Default is 0.

 *Run on node: b431*